kkristiansd/Chess/README.md

 # Chess Game (In Progress)
-**This is a chess game built using React and Tailwind CSS, with no external libraries.**
+**This is a chess game built using React and Tailwind CSS, with no external chess libraries.**

 ## Getting Started ##